Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/index.md

     subtitle: This section displays optional page content lorem ipsum
 cta:
     title: Have a question?
-    subtitle: Check out our discussion boards or get in touch
+    subtitle: Our community is our best asset
     button_text: Ways to Connect
     button_url: /contact/
 ---